 The MBA has acknowledged the need to promote a positive culture in medicine and assure the wellbeing of doctors.
 Through the proposed changes, the MBA will foster a positive culture that stewards patient safety, by supporting the health and well-being of doctors.
 This will include access to a range of resources to provide professional, health and wellbeing support.

 Supplementary support will be delivered to doctors with limited capabilities, or with potential limitations to their capabilities for delivering safe and high-quality patient care.
 This will include doctors in at least one of the following groups:

 If you fall into one of these categories, you will be required to take part in regular peer reviews.
 Each peer review will have an ensuing professional development plan, outlining steps to maintain or enhance performance.
 If you are aged 70 years and older, you will also be required to complete a health assessment, every three-years, to demonstrate mental and physical proficiency.

-The College is preparing for the MBA Professional Performance Framework by:
+The College is preparing for the MBA Professional Performance Framework and Medical Council of New Zealand by:

 Changes to your Ongoing Medical Registration in Australia – Are You Prepared?

 If you have any questions or comments about the Professional Performance Framework, please contact us here.